-taken within more than one-year-old exclosures (15 ha) to domestic herbivory, following the phenological keys of Distel & Peláez (20).
-At each sampling, all phenological stages of each species were carefully registered by walking through the exclosures.
+Phenological determinations were made on the grass, forb and woody species listed in Figs. 2 to 9.
+Observations were performed every 7-40 days from May 1983 to May 1986.
+They were taken within exclosures (15 ha) more than one-year-old to domestic herbivory at both sites, following the phenological keys reported by Distel & Peláez (20).
+At each sampling time, careful annotation was made of all existing phenological stages within each species by walking through the exclosures.
 Variability in the occurrence of any given phenological stage among years will only be reported after comparison of similar sampling dates in these years.